Srinivas-E/sc_ethernet/tests/test_mii_dc/README.rst

 > Use the PC for control messages (they will be forwarded through)
       PC  -> Traffic Generator -> AVB-DC -> AVB-DC -> AVB-LC end point

-> Existing AVB python test framework may be used as host controller.
+> Existing AVB python test framework may be used as a host controller.